Credit Score When Renting: Importance of a Good One

 The role of creditworthiness in renting

-Those with desires of getting on the property ladder could do with some extra help achieving their goal – in whatever capacity it may come.
-Ideally, tenants who want to buy their own home with a mortgage need a good credit score – and companies like Credit Ladder can help them report their rent payments.
+Those with desires of getting on the property ladder could do with some extra help achieving their goal, in whatever capacity it may come.
+Ideally, tenants who want to buy their own home with a mortgage need a good credit score, and companies like Credit Ladder can help them report their rent payments.

 The result sees rental payments count towards your overall score.
 This potentially means higher credit scores for tenants, who can then be more confident about securing a mortgage.

-Companies such as Credit Ladder are becoming a more common theme, and are backed by Financial Conduct Authority, HM Treasury and Experian.
-While tenants still need to navigate the tricky proposal of getting a deposit together, it’s good to know that monthly rental payments will take on more importance.
+While tenants still need to navigate the tricky proposal of getting a deposit together, it’s good to know that monthly rental payments can now play a bigger role in demonstrating financial responsibility.

-Renting with bad credit is tricky – but things are changing.
+Renting with bad credit is tricky, but things are changing.

 Check your credit score